calmcoconut/diasDiaz/_posts/2021-06-23-A-Look-at-the-Flat-Tax-and-Progressive-Tax.md

 We will show why the flat tax rate system is less equitable to lower-income taxpayers using an example.
 I built a simple spreadsheet that illustrates the progressive tax system for 4 set buckets (these buckets are not changeable in this example!).

 For the progressive tax system:
-* the first $500 in this system is tax-free
+* The first $500 in this system is tax-free
 *	The next $1000 is taxed at 6%
 *	The next $5000 is taxed at 15%
 *	Anything beyond that ($6500<) is taxed at 25%.
 So only income more than $6500 is taxed at the 25% rate.